llexileon/datavisual/README.md

-# DataBounce

-- Task management visualization.
+# DataBounce: Task management visualization.

 - An application designed to parse real time productivity data into an interactive persistent enviroment using the [Gosu framework](http://code.google.com/p/gosu/) to render graphics and sound.